CFRP or Carbon Fiber Reinforced Plastics (Carbon FRP)

 How do we manufacture CFRTP Tubes for industrial purposes?

-Alformet processes UD-tape made from a thermoplastic resin and reinforced with carbon fibers with laser winding.
+Alformet processes UD-tape made from a thermoplastic resin and reinforced with carbon fibers with laser winding (LATW).
 The fast and efficient process produces layers of the tape delivering a tube with customer specific length, wall thickness and reinforcement direction in the material of choice.
-Watch the video of the process here!
+Watch the video of the process on the right!

 We would like to get in touch with you!